vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

   ]
 }
 [/block]
-You can check more details in the [endpoint’s documentation] (<https://developers.vtex.com/vtex-developer-docs/reference/capturepayment>).
+You can check more details in the [endpoint’s documentation](https://developers.vtex.com/vtex-developer-docs/reference/capturepayment).

 ### Refund Payment